-Astros SS Correa exits game with thumb injury
+X-rays negative on Astros SS Correa's thumb

-Houston Astros shortstop Carlos Correa was taken out of the game against the Atlanta Braves with left thumb discomfort after he slid headfirst at the plate in the fourth inning.
+Astros shortstop Carlos Correa was taken out of Houston's 16-4 win over the Atlanta Braves with left thumb discomfort after he slid headfirst at the plate in the fourth inning.

 X-rays on Correa's left thumb came back negative.
 The Astros listed his status as day-to-day.